-We concur with the 2012 trustees when they say:
+The committee concurs with the 2013 trustees when they say:

-The Board of Trustees believes that solutions can and must be found to ensure the financial integrity of HI in the short and long term and to reduce the rate of growth in Medicare costs through viable means, building on the measures enacted as part of the Affordable Care Act.
-Consideration of such further reforms should occur in the near future.
+The Board of Trustees believes that solutions can and must be found to ensure the financial integrity of HI in the short and long term and to reduce the rate of growth in Medicare costs through viable means.
+Consideration of such reforms should occur in the near future.
 The sooner the solutions are enacted, the more flexible and gradual they can be.
 Moreover, the early introduction of reforms increases the time available for affected individuals and organizations-including health care providers, beneficiaries, and taxpayers-to adjust their expectations.
 Congress and the executive branch must work closely together with a sense of urgency to address these challenges.

-And we wish to underscore this call for action.
+And committee wishes to underscore this call for action.